 9. Fast Global Delivery, Customised Products and Warehousing

 It is without a doubt difficult for every team to deliver globally and customise their products depending on each region in the world.
 Therefore you should consider taking advantage of the cost-effective and reliable services that are available worldwide.
 For example, Amazon Warehousing is currently being utilised by top NBA and NFL teams to ensure a worldwide ecommerce service, customised to each region needs.
 Teams successfully sell their merchandise on Amazon.
 Amazon’s warehouses give teams an opportunity to sell products cheaper, as a result of their storage warehouses and delivery methods all around the world.

 Sports clubs must ensure a bespoke integration of a single-customer-view with their CRM systems, in order to enable waste-free marketing.
 Building an effective ERP ecommerce integration gives Sports clubs an additional push to acquire new customers and allow them to make informed sales decisions, and optimise inventory management.

-Sports industry informationalisation is set to increase the quality of industry economy through the use of information technology.
-It has been stated that the Sports industry ecommerce domain in Australia and the US, has demonstrated an average monthly sales growth by 39%, and an average basket size increment by 9.9% to $148.16.
-The number one ecommerce industry in Australia was Gifting, which topped the charts at 59% sales growth, whereas the Sports industry came in second place at 39%, followed closely by Motor Parts at 35%.
-These figures show how powerful and prosper the future of Sports club is, when ecommerce features are utilised effectively to meet the rapidly-changing customers’ needs and expectations.
+Through the use of information technology, sports industry informationalisation is set to increase the quality of the sports industry's economy.
+This domain in Australia and the US has an average monthly sales growth of 39% and an average basket size increment of 9.9%.
+The number one ecommerce industry in Australia was gifting, with sports in second place with 39%.
+These figures show how powerful and prosperous the future of sports clubs can be when ecommerce features are used effectively to meet rapidly-changing customers’ needs and expectations.